Theory

 Carrier capture cross section as a combined temperature-dependent quantity

 In practical DLTS analysis, the carrier capture cross section \( \sigma_n \) is not governed by a single temperature trend.
-Instead, it reflects the combined contributions from the NMP capture coefficient \( C_n \), the carrier thermal velocity \( v_{\mathrm{th}} \), and the Sommerfeld factor \( f_s \).
+Instead, it reflects the combined contributions from the NMP capture coefficient \( C_n \) (\( C_n = Vr \), \( V \) is the system volume, \( r \) is the NMP transition rate), the carrier thermal velocity \( v_{\mathrm{th}} \), and the Sommerfeld factor \( f_s \).
 The full cross section therefore follows \( \sigma_n = C_n / v_{\mathrm{th}} * f_s \).

 Component 1